If Pigs Could Fly

 Material Implication

-As a general rule, all things follow from a falsehood.
-You can truthfully say, “If pigs could fly, then I am King France.”
-(Note: Pigs really cannot fly!
-And I am really not the King of France.)
-This is an application of material implication, a logical operator characterized by the following truth table.
+You can truthfully say, “If pigs could fly, then I am the King France.”
+You cannot, however, infer from this true statement that you are the King France because, well… pigs can’t really fly!
+This is an application of material implication, a logical operator characterized by the following truth table for any logical propositions A and B:

 Truth Table for IMPLIES